KareesChanda/Inventory-Management-app/README.md

   We used postgresssql for the database
   DB connection and hosting can be found in config_db.js and config_env.js, we describe how and where the connection is made on what port   the backend listens out for.
   The DB is set up on a singleton instance.
 We elected to do this so as  to make sure that only one instance of the app would be created
+  MongoDB
+  I could have used mongoDB for the database, however I did not because the mean/mern stack development was quiet new to me and i was more  amilier with sql.
+I however took it upon myself to learn MongoDB.
+I have since been learning how data relations are made, stored and accessed in mongoDB.
-  I walked away from this experience feeling the need to learn more about front end and back end development.
+  I walked away from this experience feeling the need to learn more about front end and back end development, I am constantly using all the resources within my reach to learn new technologies and implementation methods.